 In some states, the CDC will issue a return to work letter for employees.

 Despite your best efforts to sanitize and mitigate risk in the workplace, it is likely that an employee will test positive for COVID-19.
 If (or when) this happens, proper remediation is the key to stopping the spread of COVID-19 in your workplace.
 As with everything COVID-19 related, this is an evolving area of employment law.
 Perkins Thompson will continue to monitor the rapidly developing COVID-19 guidance and provide updates as appropriate.

 Perkins Thompson regularly assists employers develop and implement COVID-19 return to work, remote work, and risk mitigation protocols.
-If you would like to speak with the firm about these issues, you can send an e-mail to Dawn Harmon or call her directly at 207-774-2635.
+If you would like to speak with the firm about these issues, please contact us.